SteveBecmpe/SteveBecmpeReactPortfolio/README.md

   ## Questions:
   GitHub: https://github.com/SteveBecmpe
-  For issues that are not covered covered here or at the GiHub repo or for more information contact me at the email address below:
+  For issues that are not covered here or at the GitHub repo or for more information contact me at the email address below:
   steveblackecmpe@gmail.com

 ## Given